uva-math/uva-math-code/drp/projects.md

   - Mentee: Andrew Zazzera
   - Mentor: Jiajun Yan

++ Brownian Motion and its Applications
+  - Text: Brownian Motion by Peter Morters and Yuval Peres
+  - Mentee: Xinru Cheng
+  - Mentor: Ethan Zell

 A great place to see more DRP projects is at [other DRP program pages]({{site.url}}/drp/otherdrp/).